Inside the MSO

 Even in the best partnerships, leadership will eventually get a decision wrong.
 A new scheduling template might cause a backlog, or a new phone tree might frustrate patients.

-In low-trust organizations, a failed initiative becomes a battleground and physicians feel they have to fight to prove the administration was wrong, and administration digs in to prove they were right.
+In low-trust organizations, a failed initiative becomes a battleground.
+Physicians feel they have to fight to prove the administration was wrong, and administration digs in to prove they were right.
 The cost is the permanent loss of credibility.

-Durable partnerships anticipate error and build a “Correction Loop”; a pre-agreed mechanism to test, review, and roll back operational changes without ego.
+Durable partnerships anticipate error and build what functions as a correction loop: a pre-agreed mechanism to test, review, and roll back operational changes without ego.

 Buy-In Is Produced, Not Announced

-A common mistake is attempting to “fix” buy-in with messaging like town halls, newsletters, slogans, or speeches about values.
-But, buy-in isn’t created by communication alone, it's produced by predictable governance.
-When physicians know where their decision rights begin and end; and when those decision rights are respected consistently, engagement is natural.
+A common mistake is attempting to fix buy-in with messaging like town halls, newsletters, slogans, or speeches about values.
+Buy-in is not created by communication alone.
+It is produced by predictable governance.

-When boundaries are fluid, decisions feel arbitrary, if the process is opaque, engagement drops.
+When physicians know where their decision rights begin and end, and when those decision rights are respected consistently, engagement is natural.
+When boundaries are fluid, decisions feel arbitrary, and the process is opaque, engagement drops.
 The goal is to make the operating environment predictable.

 The Downstream Effects

-Over time, the cost of lost buy-in shows up in observable ways:
+Over time, the cost of lost buy-in shows up in observable ways.

-5 Confirmations That Protect Buy-In Before Signing
+What Protects Buy-In Before Signing

 Structure Creates Culture